Improving Patient Experience: Tips for Medical Billing Staff

 Due to the pandemic, patients and facilities looked for ways to interact without always being face-to-face.
 With the way our world now operates, digital options are more than a safety precaution – they’re an adaptation to modern life, and they’re here to stay.

-Sure, it’s safer to pay a bill online rather than stopping by the doctor’s office.
-It’s also infinitely more convenient (for patients and AR staff).
 Thankfully, there are many digital areas where you can engage consumers in the payment process or re-engage those who have fallen out of contact.

 Areas of Patient Engagement in the Billing Process